-- (a) where the person was appointed - (i) on the basis that the person satisfied the requirement of section 44(2)(a) the person ceases to be an Australian lawyer of not less than 5 years' standing as an Australian legal practitioner; or - (ii) on the basis that the person held a particular qualification or an authority to engage in a profession if the person ceases to hold that qualification or authority; or - (b) the person resigns by written notice to the Minister; or - (c) the person completes a term of office as such a member and is not appointed again to the office for a term beginning immediately after the end of the term of office that is completed; or

-- (d) the appointment of the person as a senior member or an ordinary member is revoked under section 47(1); or - (e) the person dies.

-47. Revocation or suspension from office of senior member or ordinary member
+- (a) where the person was appointed - (i) on the basis that the person satisfied the requirement of section 44(2)(a) the person ceases to be an Australian lawyer of not less than 5 years' standing Australian an legal as practitioner; or - (ii) on the basis that the person held a particular qualification or an authority to engage in a profession if the person ceases to hold that qualification or authority; or - (b) the person resigns by written notice to the Minister; or - (c) the person completes a term of office as such a member and is not appointed again to the office for a term beginning immediately after the end of the term of office that is completed; or s.
+47 Part 3 - Membership and Staff of Tribunal (d) the appointment of the person as a senior member or an ordinary member is revoked under section $47(1)$; or (e) the person dies.
+47. or suspension from office of senior ordinary member overnor may revoke the appointment of a member or ordinary member for - (a) mental or physical incapacity to satisfactorily perform or exercise the functions or powers of a member; or (b) neglect of duty as a member; or

-- (1) The Governor may revoke the appointment of a senior member or ordinary member for - (a) mental or physical incapacity to satisfactorily perform or exercise the functions or powers of a member; or - (b) neglect of duty as a member; or - (c) misconduct as a member of the Tribunal, or misbehaviour that brings the Tribunal into disrepute; or - (d) breach of a code of conduct, but only on the recommendation of the President. - (2) The Minister must consult with the President before the appointment of a senior member or ordinary member is revoked under subsection (1). - (3) The President may, on his or her own initiative or at the request of the Minister, suspend from office a senior member or ordinary member if it appears that there may be grounds for the revocation of the appointment of the member.
+- (c) misconduct as a member of the Tribunal, or misbehaviour that brings the Tribunal into disrepute; or - (d) breach of a code of conduct, but only on the recommendation of the President. - (2) The Minister must consult with the President before the appointment of a senior member or ordinary member is revoked under subsection (1). - (3) The President may, on his or her own initiative or at the request of the Minister, suspend from office a senior member or ordinary member if it appears that there may be grounds for the revocation of the appointment of the member.